c4710n/benchmark-phoenix/README.md

 # Conclusion

+## About Performance

+As we have seen, the performance is predictable, just like Saša Jurić said:

+> The goal of the platform isn’t to squeeze out as many requests per second as possible, but to keep performance predictable and within limits.
+The level of performance your Erlang system achieves on a given machine shouldn’t degrade significantly, meaning there shouldn’t be unexpected system hiccups due to, for example, the garbage collector kicking in.
+Furthermore, as explained earlier, long-running BEAM processes don’t block or significantly impact the rest of the system.
+Finally, as the load increases, BEAM can use as many hardware resources as possible.
+If the hardware capacity isn’t enough, you can expect graceful system degradation — requests will take longer to process, but the system won’t be paralyzed.
+This is due to the preemptive nature of the BEAM scheduler, which performs frequent context switches that keep the system ticking and favors short-running processes.
+And of course, you can address higher system demand by adding more hardware.
+> -- Elixir in Action, 2nd Edition

+## About Benchmark

 A **Vultr $5/month** machine can handle `4.5k request / second`, which is impressive and exciting.

 I think, a phoenix server combined with CDN would be sufficient for most startup projects.